 Complete Enrollment Guide for Nurseries and Kindergartens 2026

-Everything you need to know about deadlines, documents and the enrollment process for the 2026/2027 school year.
+Everything you need to know about deadlines, documents and the enrollment process — from nursery to 12th grade — for the 2026/2027 school year.

 The enrollment process at a nursery or kindergarten can seem complicated, especially if it's your first time.
 This complete guide will help you navigate all the steps, from research to confirming your place.